CraftTweaker/CraftTweaker-Documentation/docs/1.19/content/tutorial/Recipes/RecipeManagers.md

 |Smoking|`<recipetype:minecraft:smoking>`|`smoker`|
 |Stone Cutting|`<recipetype:minecraft:stonecutting>`|`stoneCutter`|

+You can find the full list of Recipe Managers through `/ct dump recipetype`.

 The Vanilla Recipe Managers can be referenced by either their Bracket Handler or the Global Variable, for example:

 ```zenscript